 I know, for example, that continuing to bake salmon, no matter what sauce or marinade I throw on top of it, is not going to magically change how I feel about the taste of that fish.

 Snappy and tart instead of mushy and sweet, I’m now convinced that pickled is the only way to go when eating members of the squash family.

-The crunchy cubes of squash would also be a bright addition to a coconut milk curry or folded into a whole grain pilaf with other cooked vegetables.
+The crunchy cubes of squash would also be a bright addition to a coconut milk curry, or folded into a whole grain pilaf with other cooked vegetables.

-- 1/2 pound butternut squash, peeled, de-seeded, and cut into cubes no more than 1/4 inch large
+- 1/2 pound butternut squash, cut into 1/2-inch cubes

-- 1 whole bay leaf, roughly torn
+- 1 whole bay leaf

 - 1/2 cup apple cider vinegar or white wine vinegar